-Three large settlement lagoons for the Lee Flood Relief system totalling 125 acres plus Brackens Pool, a small enclosed gravel pit of 2.5 acres.
-Both the main lagoons and Brackens Pool are typical gravel pits containing numerous underwater features.
+Three large settlement lagoons for the Lee Flood Relief system totalling 125 acres, plus Brackens Pool a small enclosed gravel pit of 2.5 acres.
+The main lagoons and Brackens Pool are typical gravel pits containing numerous underwater features.

-The main lagoons hold specimen Carp to over 46lbs, specimen Bream over 17lbs, plus large Tench, Chub, Eels and double figure Pike.
-Brackens Pool is well stocked with Carp ranging from low doubles to 38lbs.
+The main lagoons hold specimen Carp to over 47lb, specimen Bream over 17lb, plus large Tench, Chub, Eels and double figure Pike.
+Brackens Pool is well stocked with Carp ranging from low doubles to over 40lb.
 A good percentage of the specimens are over 20lb.

 For Carp find features such as bars, plateaus, holes in weed beds and gullies.
 A subtle approach in the edge scores well on Brackens.

 There are two types of Season Permit available for Nazeing Meads; a Day/Night and a Day Only Season Permit.
-For season permit availability contact the Fisheries Office .
+Permits are available via postal application only from Lee Valley Regional Park Fisheries Office (see inside back cover for details).